jcg5g9/SMB_Fitness/README.md

-# Reproduce analyses for Gunn et al. [DATE]
+# Reproduce analyses for Gunn et al. 2024
-<font size="+1">Follow the steps listed below in the <b><i>Analyses</i></b> section to reproduce analyses for Gunn et al. (DATE).
+<font size="+1">Follow the steps listed below in the <b><i>Analyses</i></b> section to reproduce analyses for Gunn et al. 2024.
 Each step below gives a summary of the analysis and directs you to a general code file which then works through the analysis step-by-step.
 This general file will usually point you to other Rmd code, bash shell scripts, or python scripts.
 Each analysis is contained within subdirectories of the same name in the main R project directory.</font>

 ## Project: Effects of admixture on fitness in Neosho Bass populations
 We assessed the effect of admixture on fitness in two stream populations within the native range of the Neosho Bass (<i>M. velox</i>; NB) which are known to have extensively hybridized with Smallmouth Bass (<i>Micropterus dolomieu</i>; SMB).
 Specifically, we used 14 microsatellite loci in a Bayesian analysis of population structure to estimate proportions of interspecific ancestry in individuals collected from Big Sugar Creek and the Elk River in southwestern Missouri (Central Interior Highlands ecoregion (CIH), North America).
 We used ancestry inference to estimate the proportion of ancestry derived from SMB and NB.
 For each individual, we measured age and total length and projected individual growth using the standard parameterization of the von Bertalanffy growth model.
 Finally, we used body condition as a proxy for fitness and generated an ancestry-condition correlation across the global dataset.
 We ultimately sought to understand the short-term genetic consequences of admixture for NB populations in order to better inform management and long-term viability of distinct, economically and ecologically important sportfish species in the CIH.

 ## General information on repository structure
-This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. (DATE).
+This is a publicly visible GitHub repository storing code (and a small amount of data, although we have done our best to avoid uploading large amounts of data due to the limited storage in GitHub) for Gunn et al. 2024.
 In the home directory of the repository (SMB_Fitness), you will find a README.md file (the source script for this information), the R Project file (SMB_Fitness.Rproj), a project info folder (project_info, which includes all important information on data procurement for this project), a .gitignore file, and "analysis" directories, each of which corresponds with a specific analysis conducted in our study:

 1) 01_map_analysis (generation of map images)
 2) 02_filtering_analysis (raw data manipulation, cleaning, and filtering)